nazarpetruk/RoutiNier/README.md

 App is created for easy routine-task management.
 Simple design using great UITableView features
 + a nice flat colours provided by Chameleon pod.
 Main.storyBoard has got few views which one are simplyfing coordination across all Todos.
 User can separate Todos by groups, and as well delete and add a new one.

+RouTinier will make your routine tinier !!!

 making this App I learned a few things: